VeronicaOnMission/VeronicaOnMission.github.io/_pages/partner.md

 	<img src="{{ site.url }}{{ site.baseurl }}/assets/images/messagecards.jpg" alt="">
 	<img src="{{ site.url }}{{ site.baseurl }}/assets/images/jesussaves.jpg" alt="">
 	<img src="{{ site.url }}{{ site.baseurl }}/assets/images/braceletbump.jpg" alt="">
-	<figcaption>You shall lay up these words of mine in your heart and in your soul, and bind them as a sign on your hand.</figcaption>
+	<figcaption>You shall lay up these words of mine in your heart and in your soul, and bind them as a sign on your hand. *Deut 11:18*</figcaption>
 </figure>

 <figure class="half">